-Here we will investigate some of the more expensive types of filters.
+Here we will investigate some of the more expensive types of water filters.
 When you get to this level of filtration you are looking at whole house water filtration.
-We are going to help you by breaking down this discussion into 3 basic filter types.
-After reading this article you will take a decision for choosing best best water purifier for home.
+We are going to help you by breaking down this discussion into basic filter types.
+After reading this article you will take a decision for choosing the best water purifier for home.

-3 basic filter types that provide best drinking water
+Water filter types that provide the best drinking water

 01. Filter Housings